zeus-fyi/zeus/zeus/iris_programmable_proxy/v1beta/RoutingProcedures.md

 So in our example this is what gets executed:

 Stage One:
-  - we concurrently send the eth_blockNumber request to all the endpoints in our table, by default it will aggregate on all the successful responses seen during the sample window
+  - We concurrently send the eth_blockNumber request to all the endpoints in our table, by default it will aggregate on all the successful responses seen during the sample window
-  - since we specify a max aggregate on the block number value, our final result are the endpoints at the max block number seen.
+  - Since we specify a max aggregate on the block number value, our final result are the endpoints at the max block number seen.

 Stage Two:
-  - we concurrently send the eth_getBlockByNumber request to all the endpoints we aggregated in stage one, and we return the first successful response we see, meaning status code 2xx.
+  - We concurrently send the eth_getBlockByNumber request to all the endpoints we aggregated in stage one, and we return the first successful response we see, meaning status code 2xx.

 ### Initial Request

 #### --data payload

-- the data payload will be sent to the table endpoints specified in the X-Route-Group header, and will be used for the first broadcast request
+- The data payload will be sent to the table endpoints specified in the X-Route-Group header, and will be used for the first broadcast request

 ### Headers